lightning/bolts/07-routing-gossip.md

 unlikely to be part of a computed route, since they would be partitioned off from the rest of the network; however, they would remain in the local network view would be forwarded to other peers indefinitely.

+The oldest `channel_update` is used to prune the channel since both sides need to be active in order for the channel to be usable.
+Doing so prunes channels even if one side continues to send fresh `channel_update`s but the other node has disappeared.

 ## Recommendations for Routing